Kolten Wong Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.60).
+- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.66).

-- Rays pitchers combine to rank 11th in baseball in home runs allowed (87 total, one per game).
+- The Rays allow the 10th-fewest home runs in baseball (88 total, one per game).

-- In his most recent appearance on Sunday, the righty went five innings against the Kansas City Royals, giving up one earned run while surrendering four hits.
+- The righty last pitched on Wednesday against the Arizona Diamondbacks, when he threw four innings, allowing six earned runs while giving up seven hits.

-- In six games this season, the 29-year-old has put up an ERA of 4.45, with 13.4 strikeouts per nine innings.
-Opponents are hitting .228 against him.
+- The 22-year-old has amassed an ERA of 4.58, with 12.4 strikeouts per nine innings, in 11 games this season.
+Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.